CDTDigital/ADPQ2/README.md

 #### Key Questions
 1. What are the key metrics for the service?

-- This question does not apply to the Working Prototype.
+    This question does not apply to the Working Prototype.

 2. How have these metrics performed over the life of the service?

-- This question does not apply to the Working Prototype.
+    This question does not apply to the Working Prototype.

 3. Which system monitoring tools are in place?

--Natoma has deployed Application Insights to continuously monitor the availability of the prototype via ‘ping’ results.
+    Natoma has deployed Application Insights to continuously monitor the availability of the prototype via ‘ping’ results.
 Were this a high availability, high criticality, application Natoma would recommend monitoring the vitals (processor, memory, disk space) of the servers in each tier in addition to monitoring the network health.
 However, server and AWS alerts can be added for this level of monitoring as well.

 4. What is the targeted average response time for your service?
 What percent of requests take more than 1 second, 2 seconds, 4 seconds, and 8 seconds?

--The Working Prototype does not require response time tracking.
+    The Working Prototype does not require response time tracking.

 5. What is the average response time and percentile breakdown (percent of requests taking more than 1s, 2s, 4s, and 8s) for the top 10 transactions?

--Response time testing was not required for the Working Prototype.
+    Response time testing was not required for the Working Prototype.

 6. What is the volume of each of your service’s top 10 transactions?
 What is the percentage of transactions started vs. completed?

--This question does not apply to the Working Prototype.
+    This question does not apply to the Working Prototype.

 7. What is your service’s monthly uptime target?

--This question does not apply to the Working Prototype.
+    This question does not apply to the Working Prototype.

 8. What is your service’s monthly uptime percentage, including scheduled maintenance?
 Excluding scheduled maintenance?

--This question does not apply to the Working Prototype.
+    This question does not apply to the Working Prototype.

 9. How does your team receive automated alerts when incidents occur?

--Natoma has deployed Application Insights to continuously monitor the availability of the prototype via ‘ping’ results.
+     Natoma has deployed Application Insights to continuously monitor the availability of the prototype via ‘ping’ results.
 Were this a high availability, high criticality, application Natoma would recommend monitoring the vitals (processor, memory, disk space) of the servers in each tier in addition to monitoring the network health.
 However, server and AWS alerts can be added for this level of monitoring as well.

 10. How does your team respond to incidents?
 What is your post-mortem process?

--Natoma has deployed Application Insights to continuously monitor the availability of the prototype via ‘ping’ results.
+    Natoma has deployed Application Insights to continuously monitor the availability of the prototype via ‘ping’ results.
 Were this a high availability, high criticality, application Natoma would recommend monitoring the vitals (processor, memory, disk space) of the servers in each tier in addition to monitoring the network health.
 However, server and AWS alerts can be added for this level of monitoring as well.

 11. Which tools are in place to measure user behavior?

--Natoma has integrated Google Analytics into the prototype.
+    Natoma has integrated Google Analytics into the prototype.

 12. What tools or technologies are used for A/B testing?

--A/B testing has not been performed, Natoma has integrated Google Analytics into the prototype and this would support gathering analytics during A/B testing, if used.
+    A/B testing has not been performed, Natoma has integrated Google Analytics into the prototype and this would support gathering analytics during A/B testing, if used.

 13. How do you measure customer satisfaction?

--This question does not apply to the Working Prototype.
+    This question does not apply to the Working Prototype.

 ####PLAY 13 DEFAULT TO OPEN